 The Infrastructure Investment and Jobs Act (IIJA) marks one of the most significant physical infrastructure investments in the U.S. in more than five decades.
-It will lead to a growing number of projects and jobs across multiple industries.
-The insurance industry will need to be armed and ready to provide appropriate policy coverage for the influx of new projects.
+Over the past 18 months, it has led to an increase in projects and jobs across multiple industries.
+As federal funding continues to flow over the next several years, the insurance industry needs to remain prepared and ready to provide appropriate policy coverage for these new and growing projects.

-The IIJA will create so many new projects that will require various types of insurance coverage; including General Liability, Excess Liability, Worker’s Compensation, Transportation, and so much more.
+Over the next five years, IIJA aims to create many new projects that will all require various types of insurance coverage — including general liability, excess liability, workers’ compensation, transportation, and more.

 That said, insurance rates are on the rise across a number of markets.
 In order for businesses to secure the best coverage at the best rates, they will need to demonstrate that they’re taking every possible precaution to ensure safe, profitable projects.
 Insurers will want assurances that businesses are preparing and training their workers well, maintaining high worksite safety standards, and appropriately mitigating risks.
 Many construction insurers, for example, are boosting loss-control activities and requiring their clients to employ electronic surveillance at construction sites, use fire retardants on wood-frame projects, or install water-damage mitigation systems, among other risk-mitigation measures.